 To measure physical activity in KTRs, recipients have been compared to the general population, other patients with CKD, and patients with other chronic diseases.
 The prevalence of physical activity differs widely between studies, most likely due to differences in assessment methods.
-As such, data on physical activity in KTRs are limited and mainly obtained by non-objective methods [4].
-Overall, starting immediately pre-transplantation, levels of physical activity are generally lower in KTRs than in the general population.
-During the first year after renal transplantation, a partial recovery of physical activity occurs and activity is higher overall in recipients compared with patients remaining on dialysis therapy [22, 23]; however, levels remain considerably below that of age-matched healthy controls [1, 24].
-Sufficient physical activity estimates range from 11-52% [24-28].
-Wilkinson et al. [22] recently found only 27% of 2240 KTRs were sufficiently active.
-Many of these studies, however, are particularly prone to selection bias, as patients with poor health or with extensive comorbidities are less likely than healthier individuals to participate in such studies, potentially leading to overestimates of the level of physical activity among the patient population [24].
+As such, data on physical activity in KTRs are limited and mainly obtained by non-objective methods.4 Overall, starting immediately pre-transplantation, levels of physical activity are generally lower in KTRs than in the general population.
+During the first year after renal transplantation, a partial recovery of physical activity occurs and activity is higher overall in recipients compared with patients remaining on dialysis therapy;^{22,23} however, levels remain considerably below that of age-matched healthy controls.^{1,24} Sufficient physical activity estimates range from 11-52%.24-28 Wilkinson et al.22 recently found only 27% of 2240 KTRs were sufficiently active.
+Many of these studies, however, are particularly prone to selection bias, as patients with poor health or with extensive comorbidities are less likely than healthier individuals to participate in such studies, potentially leading to overestimates of the level of physical activity among the patient population.24

-Small epidemiological evidence suggests that higher levels of physical activity are associated with reduced mortality [29, 30].
-Rosas et al. [30] found that physical activity levels pre-transplantation predicted all-cause mortality in 507 KTRs.
+Small epidemiological evidence suggests that higher levels of physical activity are associated with reduced mortality.^{29,30} Rosas et al.30 found that physical activity levels pre-transplantation predicted all-cause mortality in 507 KTRs.
 Here, the mortality rate for active patients was 16% compared to 36% in those deemed inactive.
 Post-transplantation, several observational studies support a relationship between physical activity and cardiovascular risk factors such as obesity, metabolic syndrome, dyslipidaemia, and glucose intolerance.
-The largest investigation to date was a large prospective study by Zelle et al. [29] who found cardiovascular mortality was inversely associated with physical activity levels, 11.7% in the lowest physical activity tertile (0-27 MET-min/d) and 1.7% in the highest physical activity tertile (234-514 MET-min/d).
+The largest investigation to date was a large prospective study by Zelle et al.29 who found cardiovascular mortality was inversely associated with physical activity levels, 11.7% in the lowest physical activity tertlie (0-27 MET-min/d) and 1.7% in the highest physical activity tertlie (234-514 MET-min/d).
 Higher physical activity in patients with kidney transplant may also favourably affect graft functioning, evidence which is partially supported by RCT data.
 Gordon et al. [25] followed the eGFR of 88 KTRs (two months after transplant) 6 and 12 months after transplantation.
-Physical activity was found to be significantly associated with kidney function, with eGFR \sim 8 mL/min/1.73 m2 higher in physically active KTRs compared with those who were sedentary.
+Physical activity was found to be significantly associated with kidney function, with eGFR ~8 mL/min/1.73 m2 higher in physically active KTRs compared with those who were sedentary.

 Many of the barriers to physical activity are similar to those observed in the dialysis population, frequently pre-dating transplantation.
-Such barriers include fatigue, illness, post-operative effects, medications [1], and lack of clinician guidance [1, 31].
-Other barriers such physical limitation [4, 32, 33], medical comorbid conditions [25, 32, 34], fear of hurting graft incision [25], skeletal muscle atrophy [35], depression [9, 35], fatigue [32], low physical self-efficacy [33]; and lack of motivation [25] may also contribute.
+Such barriers include fatigue, illness, post-operative effects, medications,1 and lack of clinician guidance.^{1,31} Other barriers such physical limitation,^{4,32,33} medical comorbid conditions,^{25,32,34} fear of hurting graft incision,25 skeletal muscle atrophy,35 depression,^{9,35} fatigue,32 low physical self-efficacy,33 and lack of motivation25 may also contribute.
 The person prescribing physical activity/exercise to KTRs should be aware of any individual barriers and motivators.

 Recent guidelines for KTRs have attempted to provide some context to lifestyle, exercise and physical activity recommendations yet are still unable to provide detailed guidance.
-The 2009 'KDIGO Clinical Practice Guideline for the Care of Kidney Transplant Recipients' was the first published guideline to refer to a recommendation of exercise therapy [36, 37].
-This guideline continues to be widely cited as support for subsequent exercise guidance in this population, yet, while raising awareness, does not describe exercise therapy recommendations in any detail and is therefore of limited practical application:
+The 2009 'KDIGO Clinical Practice Guideline for the Care of Kidney Transplant Recipients' was the first published guideline to refer to a recommendation of exercise therapy.^{36,37} This guideline continues to be widely cited as support for subsequent exercise guidance in this population, yet, whilst raising awareness, does not describe exercise therapy recommendations in any detail and is therefore of limited practical application: